Skip to main content

 I don’t qualify for Medicaid coverage.
 What are my options?

 Want to learn more?
-Explore Aetna CVS Health ACA plans today.
+Explore Aetna CVS Health ACA plans.

 What’s the difference between Medicaid and ACA coverage?

 Both Medicaid and ACA coverage provide health insurance to millions of Americans.
-However, these two types of coverage are often confused.
-We’ll explain some of the differences here.
+But these two types of coverage are often confused.
+Let’s go over some differences:

 Medicaid